Dates and Deadlines

 - Direct deposit to a personal bank account on or about the first business day of fall quarter if direct deposit is established.

 - A check will be mailed to the student's mailing address as it appears in MyUCSC.
-Be sure to the address is updated.
+Checks are mailed weekly after the quarter begins.

 Deadline for new undergraduate students admitted to winter quarter to submit documents on the their MyUCSC To Do List.
 Documents must be received in the UCSC Financial Aid and Scholarship Office by this date.(or by the date listed on the request) to be considered for all types of aid administered by UC Santa Cruz.